This website has been produced and funded by Novo Nordisk and is intended for adult patients in

 Consider setting an alarm on your phone to remind you to take Wegovy® while not in your normal routine.
 You could also ask a family member or friend to help remind you.

 It is possible to travel with your Wegovy® FlexTouch® pen.
 When travelling by air, keep your pen with you or in your carry-on, as it may freeze in the baggage compartment.
-Be sure to check with the airline to see if they have any specific baggage rules.
+Be sure to check with the airline and the requirements of the destination country, to see if they have any specific baggage rules.
 If needed, Wegovy® may be stored for 6 weeks at a temperature below 30°C.

 The information on this website does not replace the Patient Information Leaflet (PIL), which you are advised to read in full.
 It is not intended as a substitute for clinical advice provided by your healthcare professional.
 Please contact your healthcare professional if you have any questions about your treatment and for clinical advice.
-Please refer to the PIL found in the product carton for further information on Wegovy®, further information on how to use Wegovy® and a full list of side effects, warnings and precautions.
+Please refer to the PIL for further information on Wegovy®, further information on how to use Wegovy® and a full list of side effects, warnings and precautions.

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in the package leaflet.
 You can also report side effects directly via the Yellow Card Scheme at https://yellowcard.mhra.gov.uk/.
 Side effects should also be reported to Novo Nordisk Limited (Telephone Novo Nordisk Customer Care Centre 0800 023 2573).
 Calls may be monitored for training purposes.
 By reporting side effects, you can help provide more information on the safety of this medicine.